 - (1) If a student's previous college or university was not regionally accredited, a transcript is not required; instead, a student may be asked to submit a high school transcript or diploma. - (2) Students who hold a baccalaureate (or higher) degree will not have to present a transcript for admissions purposes, but will be asked to submit proof of degree.
 (Official transcripts may be required to establish prerequisites or for course-by-course evaluation.) - (3) Students who are currently enrolled at another college or university may be granted conditional admission until the term ends and the official transcript is available.
-(See TRANSCRIPT REQUIREMENTS and TRANSCRIPT EVALUATION sections) Transcript evaluation will be provided for each student planning to complete any College degree or certificate.
+(See TRANSCRIPT REQUIREMENTS and TRANSCRIPT EVALUATION sections) Transcript evaluation will be provided for each student planning to complete any College degree or certificates if requested.

-3. Special Processing
+5. Special Processing:

-- Admission by Individual Approval Students 18 years of age or older who are no longer in high school may be admitted by Individual Approval.
+- a.
+Early High School Enrollment/Dual Credit Students enrolled in their junior year of high school and who meet academic requirements may enroll in college courses prior to completion of their high school work with the approval and recommendation of their high school.
+Need-based scholarships are available for dual-credit students who meet specific criteria.
+More information about admission is available at the campus Registrar's Office.
+Information about scholarships is available at the campus Financial Aid Office. - b.
+High School Graduation from a Non-Accredited High School Graduates from a non-accredited high school (schools not accredited as defined in item 1 or 2 above) may be admitted by Individual Approval upon completion of an Application for Admission and presentation of an official transcript.
 Testing in basic skills is required.
-More information is available at the campus Registrar's Office. - Early High School Enrollment/Dual Credit Students enrolled in their junior year of high school and who meet academic requirements may enroll for college courses prior to completion of their high school work with the approval and recommendation of their high school.
-Needbased scholarships are available for dual-credit students who meet specific criteria.
-More information is available at the campus Registrar's Office or Financial Aid Office. - Academic/Disciplinary Suspension Students who have been placed on suspension by their previous college or university must submit all required documentation for admission to be considered by the campus registrar.
+More information is available at campus Registrar's Offices. - c.
+Academic/Disciplinary Suspension Students who have been placed on suspension by their previous college or university must submit all required documentation for admission to be considered by the campus registrar.
 Transfer suspension students will be required to consult an academic counselor to determine specific enrollment requirements.

-Suspended students seeking to transfer to TCC will be subject to the same academic criteria as TCC students. - Specialized Admission Programs Students seeking admission to any specialized admission program may be admitted to the College but may be required to submit additional specific documentation prior to consideration for admission by that program.
+Suspended students seeking to transfer to TCC will be subject to the same academic criteria as TCC students.

+- d.
+Individual Approval Students 18 years of age or older who are no longer in high school may be admitted by Individual Approval.
+Testing in basic skills is required.
+More information is available at the campus Registrar's Office. - e.
+Specialized Admission Programs Students seeking admission to any specialized admission program may be admitted to the College but may be required to submit additional specific documentation prior to consideration for admission by that program.